codewithmichael/geniejs/docs/genie.router.md

 App.module("MyGenie").addRouter(MyRouter);

-App.start();

 Backbone.history.start();
 ```

-**Note:** Routers added after module initialization or after a module has
+**Note:** Routers added after module initialization will attempt to inherit any
-started will attempt to inherit any assigned controller just as if they were
+assigned controller just as if they were added before initialization.
+However,
-added before initialization.
-However, if the Controller is also to be added
+if the Controller is also to be added after module startup it should be added
-after module startup it should be added before the Router to allow the Router
+before the Router to allow the Router to inherit the instantiated Controller
-to inherit the instantiated Controller from the module.
+from the module.

 ## Associated Options

-When a router is added to a Genie module object, aside from the
+When a router is added to a Genie module object, aside from the `router`
-`router` option, the following additional options may be provided to alter
+option, the following additional options may be provided to the Genie object to
-the router's initialization process:
+alter the router's initialization process:

 *   `passStartOptionsToRouter` - boolean
 *   `routerOptions` - object